 So knowing the lay of the land the question remains – how do you actually get a VPAT?
-Essentially there are two options here and it comes down to whether you want to certify the Section 508 compliance of your product internally or have a third third party do it.
+Essentially there are two options here and it comes down to whether you want to certify the Section 508 compliance of your product internally or have a third party do a VPAT audit.
 (Hint: Unless you have a dedicated accessibility group with experience creating VPATs you probably don’t want to do the certification work internally.)
-But before we get into that, a little insight into what a VPAT is.
+But before we get into that, let’s answer the simple question: what is a VPAT?

 So the question of “how do I get a VPAT” is probably more accurately stated as “How do I accurately state the level of Section 508 compliance of my product?”
 Essentially you have two options for that: do it internally or have a third party develop it for you.

 If your organization does, however, have a team that understands accessibility and the ins and outs of Section 508 compliance then the most important decision you can make relating to the creation of your VPAT is what accessibility auditing infrastructure you want to put in place to support the auditing.
 This solution should provide you the ability to test against all the Section 508 requirements including the technical requirements (§1194.21-§1194.26), (ii) functional performance criteria (§1194.31), and (iii) information, documentation, and support requirements (§1194.41) in a single location.
-To that end, Level Access manufacturers and recommends AMP, the Accessibility Management Platform which provides a cost-effective infrastructure for auditing Section 508 compliance.
+To that end, Level Access manufacturers and recommends AMP, the Accessibility Management Platform which provides cost-effective infrastructure for auditing Section 508 compliance.
 When you complete a full audit of an application in AMP one of the report formats provided is the VPAT which allows you to publish VPATs directly from AMP.
-If you want to check out AMP click on the Free Trial link on our web site.

-How would we get a VPAT from, say, Level Access?
+How would I get a VPAT from Level Access?